90sbrain/gartner/README.md

  node_modules
   - {various folders of node modules}

+The uses one package JEST for testing the code, to install it run the following command:

+"npm install jest"

 To run this code enter following command on a cmd or terminal:

 "npm start"

 Upon running the code, It will put all the results in the result.json file.

 To test the code run: